kplacek/rladiesphilly_blog/content/home/board.md

 ## Amy Goodwin Davies, PhD
 <img src="/img/Amy.jpg";/>
-Amy is a linguist-by-training and a data scientist.
-In particular, she is excited about developing her skills in text mining and natural language processing.
-Amy completed her PhD in Linguistics at the University of Pennsylvania, where her research focused on the grammatical representations involved with word recognition.
-Amy is originally from the UK.
-Before moving to Philadelphia in 2012, she completed her undergraduate studies at the University of Edinburgh.
+Amy is a Data Scientist at the Children's Hospital of Philadelphia with a background in Linguistics.
+She completed her PhD in Linguistics at the University of Pennsylvania, where her research focused on the grammatical representations involved with spoken word recognition.
+Originally from the UK, Amy moved to Philadelphia in 2012.

 ## Chun Su, PhD
 <img src="/img/Chun.jpg", width = "240" height = "242";/>